Do you have a child that is passionate about Science, Technology, Engineering and Mathematics? KIOSC is hosting an after school STEM club.

 In this area of study students investigate the tools and techniques that can be used to manipulate DNA, explain how biological knowledge is applied to biotechnical applications, and analyse the interrelationship between scientific knowledge and its applications in society.

-In a LIVE online environment, students will be part of a demonstration investigating the tools and techniques that can be used to manipulate DNA, explain how biological knowledge is applied to biotechnical applications, and analyse the interrelationship between scientific knowledge and its applications in society.
+In a LIVE online environment, students will be part of a demonstration applying their knowledge to the structure and function of the DNA molecule to examine how molecular tools and techniques can be used to manipulate the molecule for a particular purpose

 Learn how echolocation has inspired the development of robotic sensors.